AutoStreams/prototype-utils/README.md

 [![javadoc-develop](https://img.shields.io/badge/Javadoc-develop-green?style=plastic)](https://autostreams.github.io/prototype-utils/javadoc-develop/)

 ## About The Project
 This is the utilities used by the Autostreams [Pulsar](https://github.com/AutoStreams/prototype-pulsar) and [Kafka](https://github.com/AutoStreams/prototype-kafka) prototypes.
 The Pulsar and Kafka prototypes uses this repository as a Maven dependency defined in their pom.xml files.
-The following section explains how to build and run the project.
+The following section explains how to build the project.

 ## Getting Started
 First acquire this project by cloning the repository.
 Cloning this repository can be done by downloading [Git](https://git-scm.com/) then executing the command: